manufacturedba/bart-e-ink/README.md

 ### Display

-Populate the eInk device with the contents of `display/` directory including the `lib/` directory using the Adafruit CircuitPython library bundle.
+Populate the eInk device with the contents of `display/` directory including its `lib/` directory using the Adafruit CircuitPython library bundle.

+Dependencies are listed in `display/requirements.txt`.

 You can find the bundle at https://circuitpython.org/libraries

 ## Disclaimer

 This project currently requires manual fetching of GTFS data and assumes it is stored under `gtfs/` in the project directory.
 This is not included with the repository.

 You can find a permalink to the GTFS data for BART at https://www.bart.gov/schedules/developers/gtfs